Yes. Retention rules affect all supported data types, existing and newly created.

 We recommend you don’t use both.
-If you create retention rules with Vault, a G Suite administrator should disable email and chat auto-deletion in the Google Admin console.
+If you create retention rules with Vault, a Google Workspace administrator should disable email and chat auto-deletion in the Google Admin console.

 - If any message in a conversation is being retained by a retention rule, the entire conversation is also retained.

 - Search results show only one email per thread.
 To view the entire thread, click the message.

 - The "conversation view" setting in user's account has no effect on these behaviors.